 Global technology security company, Avast, has said the WannaCry Cyber-attack is the worst outbreak of its kind in the history.

-In a blog post detailing how the attack started and spread, Avast explains that the ransomware spread by replicating itself rapidly from one computer to the next on a network, especially in organisations.
+In a blog post detailing how the attack started and spread, Avast explains that the ransomware spread by replicating itself rapidly from one computer to the next on a network, especially in organisations where it would inject malicious content on each machine.
 Malicious software that spreads this way is called a “worm”.

 The WannaCry cyber attack, Avast said, started Friday 12 May, infecting about 10,000 computers an hour: